 Coronavirus (Covid-19) has impacted businesses and individuals across the world.
 Of course, there is a lot of suffering right now, unfortunately some us are losing our loved ones and thinking about your business’s recovery may be far from your mind.
 But recover we will, the virus will be cured or steps to mitigate its spread successful.
 At some point, life will resume with the energy and vigour that we are used too and ‘business as normal’ will resume.

 So, what of those businesses that were forced to suspend trading, what about your business?
 How will we recover from problems caused by Coronavirus.
 How will we rebuild and recover from the loss of trade?
+What if there is a recession?
+What can we do to mitigate that.

 Whether you are a local retailer, a freelancer, established chain of restaurants or a services business.
 Even a travel business!
 When people emerge, blinking into the light and start to leave their homes again, things will eventually get back to normal.
 There will be pent up demand for your products and services.
 So how do you prepare your business for 'business as usual'?
 How do you rebuild?
 How do you set your sights on growth once again?